jgrassler/talks/monasca-onboarding/src/logging.md

 <!--

 The first of these is the log metrics service.
-It processes the log messages in the message queue and counts the occurences of log levels, such as `INFO`, `WARN` or `DEBUG`.
+It processes the log messages in the message queue and counts the occurrences of log levels, such as `INFO`, `WARN` or `DEBUG`.
 These statistics are then published to Kafka as metrics for consumption on the metrics side of Monasca.